official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 358. The FCO considered that the two stage approach would mean a second resolution would be required to authorise the use of force.

-119 Telegram 576 FCO London to UKMIS New York, 3 October 2002, ‘Iraq: Blix’s Briefing to the Security Council and P5’.
+[^119]: Telegram 576 FCO London to UKMIS New York, 3 October 2002, ‘Iraq: Blix’s Briefing to the Security
-120 Telegram 1903 UKMIS New York to FCO London, 4 October 2002, ‘Iraq: Informal Council Meeting with Blix and El Baradei’.
+[^120]: Telegram 1903 UKMIS New York to FCO London, 4 October 2002, ‘Iraq: Informal Council Meeting with
-121 Letter Blix and ElBaradei to Al‑Saadi, 8 October 2002, [untitled].
+[^121]: Letter Blix and ElBaradei to Al‑Saadi, 8 October 2002, [untitled].

 262

-The Report of the Iraq Inquiry359.
-On 3 October, the FCO provided a revised text incorporating the amended OP10 and other changes to reflect discussions between the P5.122 The covering letter explicitly
+359. On 3 October, the FCO provided a revised text incorporating the amended OP10 and other changes to reflect discussions between the P5.[^122] The covering letter explicitly
 stated:

 “In our view, a text along these lines would require a further Security Council